Limited time only

 What is the difference between a purchase order and a vendor invoice?

-A purchase order (PO) is a document you send to a vendor to authorize a purchase.
-It outlines what you want to buy, the quantity, and the agreed-upon price.
-A vendor invoice is the bill you receive from the vendor after they have delivered the goods or services, requesting payment based on the terms of the PO.
+A purchase order is a document you send to authorize a purchase before delivery.
+A vendor invoice is the bill you receive after delivery, requesting payment based on the PO terms.

 What is the best way to store vendor invoices?

-The best way to store vendor invoices is digitally using cloud accounting software.
+Store vendor invoices digitally using cloud accounting software.
 This keeps your records organized, secure, and easily searchable for tax time or audits.
-It also reduces physical clutter and helps you keep important documents safe and easy to find.

 How long should you keep vendor invoices?